 The aim of AHSCT is to ‘re-boot’ the immune system so that the self-reactive immune cells that are attacking an individual’s brain and spinal cord are removed, and replaced with the regenerated immune system.
 The regenerated immune system is thought to be more ‘self-tolerant’ and less likely to continue attacking the body.
 It is currently unclear, at a cellular level, how AHSCT produces these effects on the immune system, but it is thought to be linked to a type of immune cell called a T cell.

-Dr Massey has published a review of the literature related to her research (see below) as well as presented her findings at a number of national and international conferences.
-Dr Massey continues as an active neurology trainee and has also published a range of journal papers related to her clinical work.
+Dr Massey has presented her findings at a number of national and international conferences.
+Dr Massey continues as an active neurology trainee and has published a range of journal papers related to her clinical work over above those related to this project (listed below).

 Updated: 02 February, 2017